The IVF Timeline: How Long Does it Take?

 2. Retrieval

-• Hormone therapy: Some patients may need to take hormonal medications to prepare the endometrial lining.
-This can take about 2 to 4 weeks.
+• Hormone therapy: Some patients take hormonal medications to prepare the endometrial lining (about 2–4 weeks).

-• Ultrasound scans and blood tests are performed to ensure the endometrial lining is developing properly.
-This typically takes place over 1 to 2 weeks.
+• Ultrasound scans and blood tests confirm that the endometrial lining is developing properly (typically over 1–2 weeks).

-• The transfer of the embryo to the uterus is a brief procedure, similar to a fresh embryo transfer.
-After the transfer, there is a 9-11 day wait before a pregnancy test can confirm if the transfer was successful.
+• Embryo transfer is a brief procedure similar to a fresh transfer.
+After transfer, there is a 9–11 day wait before a pregnancy test can confirm whether the transfer was successful.

 Preparation for IVF: 30–90 Days Prior to Treatment

-Once you’ve had your initial consultation (or even before), you will begin to prepare for your IVF treatment.
-Preparation involves two key steps: Fertility testing and your preconception regimen.
+Once you’ve had your initial consultation (or even before), you will begin preparing for IVF.
+Preparation involves two key steps:

-Together, these steps help your doctors tailor your treatment to your needs while you take steps in your own life to maximize your odds of a successful pregnancy.
+Together, these steps help your doctors tailor your treatment to your needs while you take steps to maximize the odds of a successful pregnancy.

 Fertility Testing

-Before starting the IVF process, you will undergo thorough fertility testing to assess various factors that affect your reproductive health.
+Before starting IVF, you will undergo thorough fertility testing to assess factors that affect reproductive health.

-• Semen analysis to evaluate sperm count, motility, and morphology in a male partner when necessary
+• Semen analysis to evaluate sperm count, motility, and morphology (when needed)

 Preconception Lifestyle and Health

-The human egg enters its final stage of development around 90 days before the egg is ovulated.
+The human egg enters its final stage of development around 90 days before ovulation.
 Similarly, sperm takes about 72 days to fully develop.

 How Long Does IVF Take?
 The Bottom Line

-The technical IVF timeline takes around 30 days–the same as a natural menstrual cycle.
-It is during this time that you undergo the 4 procedures that make up the IVF treatment.
+The technical IVF timeline is around 30 days—about the length of a natural menstrual cycle.
+During this time, you undergo the four core procedures that make up IVF treatment.

 • Embryology: Day 11–17